varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: This is normal at first!**
-- Ã¢Å“â€¦ Smooth transitions come with time and reps
+- ✦ Smooth transitions come with time and reps
-- Ã¢Å“â€¦ Even professionals sounded choppy when learning
+- ✦ Even professionals sounded choppy when learning
-- Ã¢Å“â€¦ Keep practicing at slow tempo
+- ✦ Keep practicing at slow tempo
-- Ã¢Å“â€¦ Smoothness develops naturally with repetition
+- ✦ Smoothness develops naturally with repetition

 **Solution 2: Practice "overlapping" the switch**
-- Ã¢Å“â€¦ Anticipate the next chord shape
+- ✦ Anticipate the next chord shape
-- Ã¢Å“â€¦ Start moving fingers DURING the last beat of current chord
+- ✦ Start moving fingers DURING the last beat of current chord
-- Ã¢Å“â€¦ Slight overlap prevents gaps
+- ✦ Slight overlap prevents gaps
-- Ã¢Å“â€¦ This is an advanced technique but worth trying
+- ✦ This is an advanced technique but worth trying

 **Solution 3: Keep strumming hand moving**
-- Ã¢Å“â€¦ Even if left hand is switching, right hand keeps rhythm
+- ✦ Even if left hand is switching, right hand keeps rhythm
-- Ã¢Å“â€¦ Strum "air" or muted strings during switch
+- ✦ Strum "air" or muted strings during switch
-- Ã¢Å“â€¦ This maintains tempo and rhythm
+- ✦ This maintains tempo and rhythm
-- Ã¢Å“â€¦ Makes transitions less noticeable
+- ✦ Makes transitions less noticeable

 **Solution 4: Increase practice time on transitions**
-- Ã¢Å“â€¦ Spend 50% of practice just on the switches
+- ✦ Spend 50% of practice just on the switches
-- Ã¢Å“â€¦ Transitions are harder than holding chords
+- ✦ Transitions are harder than holding chords
-- Ã¢Å“â€¦ Most beginners under-practice transitions
+- ✦ Most beginners under-practice transitions
-- Ã¢Å“â€¦ More transition reps = smoother playing
+- ✦ More transition reps = smoother playing

 ---